TheJacksonLaboratory/FunDataR/2_uni_bivariate/2_univariate.md

 4) About what percentage of values fall within two standard deviations of the mean of a normal distribution?

-5) The dispersion of the t-distribution is [select 1: smaller or larger] than the N(0, 1) distribution?
+5) The dispersion of the t-distribution is [select one: smaller or larger] than the N(0, 1) distribution?

 6) Increasing sample size [increases or decreases] degrees-of-freedom.